openbaton/docs/docs/vim-plugin.md

 **NOTE:** Your Vim plugin implementation ***type*** should be one of these to be launched and used by OpenBaton

-### 1. Implement ClientInterfaces
+### 1. Implement VimDriver

-The *ClientInterfaces* is an interface that contains tha basic functionality that a Vim Instance should be provide, and extends the [Remote Class].
+The *VimDriver* is an bastract class that contains tha basic functionality that a Vim Instance should be provide, and extends the [Remote Class].

 _**NOTE**_: If you want to implement a Monitoring plugin, then you need to implement the Interface _ResourcePerformanceManagement_

-Your **MyVim** class will implement the methods inherited from *ClientInterfaces* that manages your Vim Instance:
+Your **MyVim** class will implement the methods inherited from *VimDriver* that manages your Vim Instance:

 | Function          				    | Description       										|
 | -------------   				        | -------------:											|